ScorageLEL/SystemVerilog-Projects/README.md

-# Verilog-Projects
+# SystemVerilog-Projects
-A repository of verilog projects that I will update to program FPGAs and learn verilog
+A repository of SystemVerilog projects that I will build to build up my skillset